capashaa/EEToPWGUI/README.md

 # EEToPWGUI
-A gui for EEToPW with all features
+A gui for EEToPW with all features from EEToPW.

 ![Image](https://raw.githubusercontent.com/capashaa/EEToPWGUI/main/img/form.png)